Hirshhorn Museum and Sculpture Garden. Photo by Lee Stalsworth.

 Approximate Number of Artworks: 12,000

-The Hirshhorn Museum and Sculpture Garden is one of the world’s leading museums of international modern and contemporary art.
-Located on the National Mall in Washington, D.C., the Hirshhorn is one of 19 Smithsonian Institution museums.
+The Hirshhorn Museum and Sculpture Garden is the national museum of modern and contemporary art and one of the world’s leading voices for 21st-century art and culture.
+Located on the National Mall in Washington, D.C., the Hirshhorn is one of 19 Smithsonian museums.
 The museum opened Oct.
 1, 1974, as a result of the efforts and generosity of American entrepreneur and philanthropist Joseph H. Hirshhorn (1899–1981), who donated his collection to the Smithsonian in 1966.
-Designed by architect Gordon Bunshaft, the museum has 60,000 square feet of exhibition space inside its elevated circular building and nearly four acres outside in its multilevel Sculpture Garden and Plaza.
+Known for its striking Gordon Bunshaft-designed architecture, the museum has 60,000 square feet of exhibition space inside its elevated circular building and nearly 4 acres outside in its multilevel Sculpture Garden and Plaza.

 In-depth holdings include works by Josef Albers, Francis Bacon, John Baldessari, Alexander Calder, Joseph Cornell, Willem de Kooning, Jean Dubuffet, Thomas Eakins, Alberto Giacometti, Barbara Hepworth, Ellsworth Kelly, Morris Louis, Henry Moore, Louise Nevelson, Isamu Noguchi, Salvatore Scarpitta, David Smith, Clyfford Still and Hiroshi Sugimoto.